niranjanbala/remoteinbound.com/NETLIFY_DEPLOYMENT_GUIDE.md

 2. Click **"Add custom domain"**
 3. Enter your domain (e.g., `remoteinbound.com`)
 4. Follow DNS configuration instructions
-5. Update `NEXTAUTH_URL` environment variable to your custom domain
+5. Your site will be accessible at your custom domain

 ---